Finn Wolfhard: Career

-Wolfhard got his first acting job from Craigslist.
-In 2014, he made his acting and television debut as Zoran in the second season of the post-apocalyptic science fiction series The 100.
+Wolfhard's first acting role was in the 2012 music video for the song "Retro Oceans" by Vancouver band Facts.
+In 2014, he made his television debut as Zoran in the second season of the post-apocalyptic science fiction series The 100.
 The following year, he appeared as Jordie Pinsky in the series Supernatural.

 In 2016, Wolfhard began portraying Mike Wheeler in the Netflix series Stranger Things.
 He auditioned for the role via video after seeing an open casting call.
 Wolfhard, along with his castmates, won a SAG Award for Outstanding Performance by an Ensemble in a Drama Series.
 He and co-stars Noah Schnapp, Gaten Matarazzo, and Caleb McLaughlin competed against one another in a 2017 episode of Spike's Lip Sync Battle.

 In July 2017, Wolfhard co-directed his first music video with Josh Ovalle for the band Spendtime Palace's song "Sonora".
 Wolfhard made his feature film debut playing Richie Tozier in the 2017 film adaptation of Stephen King's It.
-The casting of Wolfhard in both Stranger Things and It, both set in the '80s, had been a coincidence.
+The casting of Wolfhard in both Stranger Things and It, both set in the 1980s, had been a coincidence.
 According to Wolfhard, he had been initially cast as Richie when Cary Fukunaga was attached as director and co-writer, but when Fukunaga left the project over creative differences, the role fell through which allowed him to pursue Stranger Things.
 Once Andy Muschietti became attached to It, Wolfhard had to re-audition for the role of Richie.
 In October 2017, Wolfhard parted ways with his former agency, APA, and fired former agent Tyler Grasham following allegations that Grasham had sexually assaulted aspiring young male actors.
 Wolfhard himself had not been assaulted.
-In January 2018, Wolfhard signed with talent agency, CAA.
+In January 2018, Wolfhard signed with Creative Artists Agency.
 He played Tyler, an altruistic and thoughtful pizza delivery boy, in the 2018 Ken Marino-directed ensemble comedy film, Dog Days.

 In January 2019, Wolfhard starred in the Netflix animated series Carmen Sandiego as "Player", the title character's chief accomplice and friend.
 In May, he made his modeling debut in Saint Laurent's Fall/Winter '19 campaign.
 He reprised his role as young Richie in flashbacks for the sequel It Chapter Two (2019), and co-starred in The Goldfinch (2019), the John Crowley-directed adaptation of Donna Tartt's novel, playing Young Boris Pavlikovsky, a Ukrainian student and troublemaker.
 Wolfhard had not been Crowley's first choice as he wanted to cast an authentic Russian actor for Boris, but Wolfhard's near perfect Russian accent in his audition helped him get the role.
 Wolfhard also provided the voice of Pugsley Addams in an animated remake of The Addams Family.
-From 2017 to 2019, he was listed in Variety’s Hollywood Youth Impact Report.
+From 2017 to 2019, he was listed in Varietys Hollywood Youth Impact Report.
 In 2018 and 2019, The Hollywood Reporter named him as one of the top 30 stars under age 18.